-I used to use two mostly-identical Macs runing OS X, one at the home and one
+I have mostly-identical Macs running OS X at both the home and the office.

-I put this page together to share my experience in getting my Mac into the
+such machines.
+I put this page together to share my experience in making

-shape I like; hopefully it save some other folks some time.
+that happen, and hopefully save some other folks some time.

 (well, not so lean, but definitely mean).
 Anytime I need to set up a new Mac,